aslan-ng/keepdelta/paper/paper.md

 # Summary

-In computational simulations, managing evolving data states efficiently is crucial.
-Traditional methods of storing complete snapshots at each step can be storage-intensive, while recalculating states from scratch is computationally expensive.
+Efficiently managing evolving data states is crucial in cases like computational simulations and IoT remote sensing, where dynamic data tracking and processing are essential.
+In simulations, traditional methods of storing complete snapshots (full-state encoding) at each step can be highly storage-intensive, while recalculating states from scratch is computationally expensive.
+Similarly, in IoT remote sensing, continuously transmitting full data snapshots is inefficient, leading to increased bandwidth consumption and latency.
 KeepDelta addresses this challenge by providing a lightweight Python library that captures and applies only the changes (deltas) between successive states of complex, nested Python data structures.
 Designed for clarity and ease of use, KeepDelta produces human-readable outputs, facilitating debugging and analysis in research applications.

 # Statement of need